nggit/tremolo-docs/configuration.md

 Note that the WebSocket/upgraded connection will not be affected.
 And won't work if you are running a blocking function, such as `time.sleep()` inside it.

+### shutdown_timeout
+Maximum number of seconds to wait after `SIGTERM` is sent to a worker process.
+During this time it can still accept new connections.
+For a quick shutdown you can set this to `0`.

+Defaults to `30` (seconds).

 ### server_name
 Set the `Server` field in the response header.